janicduplessis/recyclerlistview/README.md

 When a user is far from list edges, it should make no difference to him whether the first and last list items coincide with the physical start and end of the list.
 Only when the edge items or the physical edge is visible does any artifact become visible to the user.
 We attempt to refix as soon as possible, such that this will not happen.

 This patch waits until no scrolling is in progress, then attempts to perform refixing.
+Furthermore, before refixing, we ensure that we have done relayouting based on information for rendered items from autolayout, if necessary.
+If refix were to be performed with layout positions that differ with rendered positions, the effect would be visually equivalent to resetting the rendered item positions to the differing values, causing layouts to jump visually.

 If the user scrolls very quickly and reaches list edges before refix happens, we immediately refix.
 In this case either the list is too short, or the list is too long.
 As part of the refix, `scrollTo` of the ScrollView is called, causing the scrollbars to flash, which is similar to common UI affordances that indicate new content being loaded, thus is an acceptable experience.